zszalas2/try-new-beers-cli-app/NOTES.md

-What is a beer?
+What is a beer_review?
 1. Name of Beer
 2. Brewing Co.
 3. Type of beer
 4. Avg Rating
-5. Beer profile
+5. Beer profile URL

 https://www.beeradvocate.com/beer/

-SPACES

-Craig limoli

-7 people - couple FT in NYC
-Philly / Jersey - couple
-4 people who would want to have office space under group plan- The Farm in SoHo- WellSheet- craig.limoli@wellsheet.com